gfke/yoso-gulp/README.md

 No [karma](http://karma-runner.github.io) or [phantomJs](http://phantomjs.org/) necessary
 Unit tests as well as the tested source files may be written in ES6 as both are compiled in a tmp folder before executed
+**NOTE: This will only compile the first tier sources and tests!
+If you import another module that is written in ES6 you must mock it out using (mockery)[https://github.com/mfncooper/mockery/] **